-The far northern end of Salt Cay, this scenic area offers low rocky cliffs and small beaches.
-When the weather is calm, the
+Northeast Point is the far northern end of Salt Cay, and is a very scenic area that offers low rocky cliffs and small beaches.
+When the weather is calm, the snorkeling here is excellent.

-If you have the time, it’s interesting to walk make the .5mile (.9km) along the coast to the south to see the beautiful centuries-old stonework of the inlet channel to Grey Salina, part of the
+If you have the time, it’s interesting to make the 0.5-mile (0.9 km) walk along the coast to the south to see the beautiful centuries-old stonework of the inlet channel to Grey Salina, part of the historical salt industry.

 There are sections of relatively hard limestone ironshore coastline, but much of the area is hard sandy dune.

 Follow the road that heads north 660 feet (200 m) west of the airport.
 After 1450 feet (440 m), take a right and continue for 1.5 miles (2.5 km).
 You will pass the ruins of the Windmills Resort, and then Castaway Villas.
 The road will turn into a sandy track at this point as it follows the coast.

 Heavily loaded carts will likely get stuck in the soft sand of the tracks leading out to Northeast Point.
 It’s advisable to maintain speed when traversing the softer sections.